Working from home without a fan? Here are five ways to keep cool in a heatwave

 On a hot day, an assumption is often made that focus should lay on cooling your home.
 However, your emphasis is better placed on your actual body, instead.

-Applying a cold compress to points of your body where you can find a strong pulse works to cool it from the inside out.
+Applying a cold compress to points of your body where a strong pulse is located works to cool it from the inside out.
+Of course, having an ice maker handy (like the ones from Ice Maker Pros) would come in handy during these situations.

 Your body’s temperature is regulated by the hypothalamus in your brain.
 The hypothalamus turns the body’s temperature up and down by taking several factors into account.
 And one of the factors the hypothalamus considers is how hot (or cold) your actual skin is.